pawelc/docs/toread_copulas.md

-2012 - Pair copula constructions for multivariate discrete data 2012 - Goodness-of-fit tests for the gamma distribution based on the empirical laplace transform 2012 - Pair-Copula Constructions for Non-Gaussian DAG Models 2013 - On the structure and estimation of hierarchical archimedean copulas 2013 - Gaussian Process Vine Copulas for Multivariate Dependence 2013 - Modeling dependence with c- and d-vine copulas: The r package cdvine
+2012 - Pair copula constructions for multivariate discrete data 2012 - Goodness-of-fit tests for the gamma distribution based on the empirical laplace transform 2012 - Pair-Copula Constructions for Non-Gaussian DAG Models 2013 - Canonical vine copulas in the context of modern portfolio management: Are they worth it?
+2013 - On the structure and estimation of hierarchical archimedean copulas 2013 - Gaussian Process Vine Copulas for Multivariate Dependence 2013 - Modeling dependence with c- and d-vine copulas: The r package cdvine